University of Maine Cooperative Extension Franklin County 2017 Annual Report

 Helping elders stay independent can be a challenge in our rural areas.
 Many older adults do not have relatives living nearby and must rely on others to help them.
 Senior Companions, making regular visits, are making it possible for elders to stay in their homes longer.

-Senior Companions meeting eligibility requirements spend 15-20 hours per week visiting homebound/isolated adults in an effort to combat their loneliness and isolation.
+Senior Companions meeting eligibility (including low-income) requirements spend 15-20 hours per week visiting homebound/isolated adults in an effort to combat their loneliness and isolation.
 Senior Companions also provide much needed respite for caregivers, giving them a break from their everyday care giving responsibilities.

 Franklin County Extension Homemakers

 Extension Homemakers is a volunteer group that has the goal of developing leadership, supporting worthy community causes, and promoting University of Maine Cooperative Extension’s educational programs in Franklin County.
 The purpose of this group remains tied to strengthening and extending adult education into the home and community.